colabottles/toddl/about/index.md

 Hi, I'm Todd.
 I am a Senior Front End Developer and Accessibility Advocate.

 I have over twenty one years of experience with the web.
 It all started with seeing a Commodore PET running Oregon Trail in fifth grade.
 That fascination with moving pixels on a computer screen led to a Commodore64 and the user manual that came with it and programming in BASIC.
+I am currently self-taught in all areas of HTML, CSS, and vanilla JavaScript, and proficient with React.
+I am learning Vue and NextJS, experimenting with all sorts of cool CSS features.

 I have a passion for the web and making things on the web.
 Taking things apart and re-building them.
 I am interested in a lot of different things, mainly outdoors, food, and travel.
 Photography, typography, design and User Experience.
 Web conferences and meeting people in the web industry.